Hannover Medical School (MHH)

 Specialized in: nuclear medicine

-Along with the full spectrum of radioisotope diagnostics, the main focus of the department is targeted therapy with the use of open radionuclides.
-The department applies the very latest therapies, such as peptide receptor radionuclide therapy (PRRT) in the treatment of neuroendocrine tumors, PSMA ligand therapy in the treatment of the late stage of prostate cancer, and selective internal radiotherapy (SIRT) in the treatment of liver tumors.
-Since March 2014, patients have been treated with a new alpha emitter (Ra-223), which is approved for use in patients with hormone resistant prostate cancer and symptomatic bone metastases without detected metastases in the abdominal cavity.
-The spectrum is supplemented by radioimmunotherapy in the treatment of lymphomas, palliative pain therapy in the treatment of bone metastases, as well as MIBG therapy in neuroblastomas.
+Along with the full spectrum of radioisotope diagnostics, the department's main area of activity is targeted therapy with radionuclides.
+The department provides the very latest therapies, such as peptide receptor radionuclide therapy (PRRT) for the treatment of neuroendocrine tumors, therapy with PSMA ligands for the treatment of metastatic prostate cancer, as well as selective internal radiotherapy (SIRT) for the treatment of liver tumors.
+Since March 2014, the department has conducted the treatment with the new alpha emitter Xofigo® (Ra-223) approved for use in patients with hormone-resistant prostate cancer and bone metastases without detected abdominal metastases.
+The spectrum is complemented by radioimmunotherapy for the treatment of lymphomas, palliative pain therapy for the treatment of bone metastases, and MIBG therapy for neuroblastomas.

 - Native sonography